 - 1.3.1 Incorporation of Terms.
 Part VII of the Vista Field Declaration, which sets out provisions for design review, is hereby incorporated by reference.
 As provided therein, the Founder retains the right of design review during the Development Period, as defined in the Vista Field Declaration. - 1.3.2 Operation After Assignment.
 At the end of the Development Period, the right is to be assigned to the Commercial Association for Commercial and Mixed-Use Parcels as provided in the Vista Field Declaration.
 After assignment of the review right, the Commercial Association may adopt rules for operation of design review.
 In addition, after assignment, the Commercial Association may by amendment of this Commercial Declaration modify the provisions of Part VII of the Vista Field Declaration that are incorporated herein as they apply to Commercial Parcels and Mixed-Use Parcels, provided such modifications are not unreasonable as they apply to all Commercial and Mixed-Use Parcels. - 1.3.3 Mixed-Use Parcels.
-If the Commercial Association exercises a right to review Mixed-Use Parcels, it shall not charge any fees to the Owner in connection with the review of Residential property.
+If the Commercial Association exercises a right to review a Mixed-Use Parcel, it shall not charge any costs, fees or other amounts to the Owner of the Mixed-Use Parcel in connection with the review of the Residential portion of such Mixed-Use Parcel.